aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/09-advanced-js-APIs.md

 The constructor takes in these required properties:
 - `templateId` : the id of the `<template>` element to create

-- `HTMLContent` : the HTML content of the template
+You can automatically provide the CSS and HTML for the template by overriding the static getters `HTMLContent` and `CSSContent`.

 #### Example